-The designed virtual field trip can be found here and consists of five sites: Lechaeum, Cenchreae, Diolkos, Lake Vouliagmeni and Heraeon.
-For each site, the web platform contains geomorphological and geoarchaeological information, as well as its evolution from Antiquity to the present day, concerning both the tectonic conditions and its ancient history (Fig. 2).
+The designed virtual field trip can be found at https://earth.google.com/web/data=Mj8KPQo7CiExbm81R3 AwaldGREYyNUFxQXpuREFzZzlsUGNuWjBpNXcSFgoUMDU0NjBGMUE3MzE0RkEyMDNBOEU (Evelpidou et al., 2021) and consists of five sites: Lechaeum, Cenchreae, Diolkos, Lake Vouliagmeni and Heraeon.
+For each site, the web platform contains geomorphological and geoarchaeological information, as well as its evolution from antiquity to the present day, concerning both the tectonic conditions and its ancient history (Fig. 2).